Mola Mola in Nusa Penida: Diving with Giants

 Molas are majestic, albeit odd-looking, and are best viewed from a calm and respectful distance.
 Quite often, they are curious and will swim toward you, playing in your exhaled bubbles.
 It is up to all of us as divers to treat the underwater realm with respect!
 Remember to take only pictures and leave only bubbles.

 So next time you’re in Bali make sure you head to out to see these truly magnificent fish.
 With their “chill” nature and slow glide through the ocean you’ll be sure to catch a good look at these famous creatures!
+If you’re curious about other less common species to check out in Bali, take a look at our sharks in Bali blog that talks about these much less seen, underwater beasts!

 Facebook